 - Grade 12 English (C or U)

-Applicants may also qualify for admission through completion of the Hospitality Services program (H101) with an overall grade point average of 3.0.
-There are a limited number of seats available and admission is not guaranteed.
+Applicants may also qualify for admission through completion of the Hospitality Services (Pre-Hospitality) program (H101).
+There are a limited number of seats available, and admission is not guaranteed.

 Course Exemptions